m410/calista/README.md

 # Calista is an api to work with the Cassandra.

 This works with Cassandra version 0.8.
-I initially developed this against 0.8.2 but have since used with 1.0.6 without issue.
+I initially developed this against 0.8.2 but have since used with 1.1.9 without issue.
+The basic column and row api, should be backward compatible, but accessing the column definition will not, and the same applies to cql.

 Calista is a Scala based client library for working with a Cassandra datastore and is designed to be more like working with collections than working with SQL.
 Calista is built